hashicorp/terraform/website/source/docs/providers/aws/r/elb.html.markdown

 * `target` - (Required) The target of the check.
 * `interval` - (Required) The interval between checks.
 * `timeout` - (Required) The length of time before the check times out.

+Connection Settings supports the following:
+* `idle_timeout` - (Required) The length of time before idle connections are closed.

 ## Attributes Reference